MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 To learn more, check these articles: [Windows server gateway as a forwarding gateway](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn313101(v=ws.11)#bkmk_private) and [RAS gateway high availability](/windows-server/networking/sdn/technologies/network-function-virtualization/ras-gateway-high-availability).

+**Prerequisites**:

-**Ensure the following before you attempt to configure L3**:
+Before you attempt to configure L3, ensure you meet these prerequisites:

  - Ensure you're logged on as an administrator on the VMM server.
  - You must configure a unique next-hop logical network, with unique VLAN ID, for each Tenant VM network for which L3 forwarding needs to be set up.
 There must be 1:1 mapping between a tenant network and corresponding physical network (with unique VLAN ID).

-**Use the following steps to create the next-hop logical network in SCVMM:**
+To create the next-hop logical network in SCVMM, follow these steps:

 1. On the VMM console, select **Logical Networks**, right-click and select **Create Logical Network**.